debjani-bhowmick/p1-drl-navigation/Report.md

 Further, the specific files to look into in the repository is `python/setup.py and requiremnets.txt`.The readme is pretty clear to setup the environmnet

 ### Step 2: Download the Unity Environment
-For this project, you will not need to install Unity - this is because we have already built the environment for you, and you can download it from one of the links below.
-You need only select the environment that matches your operating system:
+For this project, installing Unity is not required, rather a pre-built environment is readily available to download from one of the links provided below.
+Note that based on the operating system, the choice can differ, hence the version link needs to be used.

 Linux: click here
 Mac OSX: click here
 Windows (32-bit): click here
 Windows (64-bit): click here
-Then, place the file in the p1_navigation/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.
+After the environment is downloaded, place the file in the p1_navigation/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.

-(For Windows users) Check out this link if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.
+(For Windows users) To know whether you are using a 32-bit or a 64-bit machine, visit this [link](https://support.microsoft.com/en-us/windows/32-bit-and-64-bit-windows-frequently-asked-questions-c6ca9541-8dce-4d48-0415-94a3faa2e13d).

 ### Installing <a name="Installing"></a>
 To clone the git repository: